Left Wrist

-Your Left Wrist plays a key role not only in your putting, but in your whole golf game.
+Your Left Wrist plays a key role not only in

 If you google 'flat left wrist golf' you will uncover a mine of information about maintaining the correct wrist position at takeaway, the top of your backswing and at impact.
 All this, of course, is referring to the full swing.